The x/evm

 ) and execute their containing messages to evoke state transitions on the given state.

 Users submit transactions client-side to broadcast it to the network.
 When the transaction is included in a block during consensus, it is executed server-side.
-We highly recommend to understand the basics of the Tendermint consensus engine to understand the State Transitions in detail.
+We highly recommend to understand the basics of the to understand the State Transitions in detail.

 A user submits a transaction via one of the available JSON-RPC endpoints using an Ethereum-compatible client or wallet (eg Metamask, WalletConnect, Ledger, etc): a. eth (public) namespace: